Skitij-Kumar/Vehicle-Analysis-Project/README.md

 - Calculated values (SUM, AVERAGE, MIN, MAX, COUNT).
 - Created Pivot Tables to summarize data.
 - Analyzed data using the PivotTable Fields Pane for deeper insights.
+3. 📊**Visualization:**
+- Built dashboard to visualize types of vehicles used per department.
+- Visualized using slicers, column and bar chart.
 ## 🎯Results
 - The Transportation organization used the highest number of vehicles.
 - Transit buses are exclusively used in the Transportation organization.